abhaymishra24/Company-Data-Management-SQL-Project/README.md

 [ In this project, I added two files containing employee data and performed various SQL queries to filter new data from the Employees Database.📄✍️🧑‍💻 ]

-## Thankyou for visit on this repository
+## Thank you for visit on this repository😊
 Feel free to explore my other repositories and reach out to me for collaborations or discussions on new idea and projects.🤝😊🧑‍💻